Anosmia_header4b.png

 Losing one’s sense of smell and taste is now widely recognized as one of the hallmarks of COVID-191, the disease caused by a virus called SARS-CoV-2, but its diagnostic potential was initially brushed off by many experts.2

-“It took roughly eight weeks from when we first understood this to get Public Health England to recognize loss of smell and taste as a symptom of COVID-19,” says Professor Barry Smith, founding director of the Centre for the Study of the Senses (CenSes).3 “Before that, people reporting this sudden loss of smell were told by the help lines that it wasn’t a symptom, so they were still turning up to work—even in ICU departments.”
+“It took roughly eight weeks from when we first understood this to get Public Health England to recognize loss of smell and taste as a symptom of COVID-19,” says Professor Barry Smith, founding director of the Centre for the Study of the Senses (CenSes).3 “Before that, people reporting this sudden loss of smell were told by the helplines that it wasn’t a symptom, so they were still turning up to work—even in ICU departments.”

-Smith’s Centre has brought the combined might of neuroscientists, clinical experts, and psychologists to this issue of anosmia—that’s the clinical term for loss of smell.4 He and his team successfully campaigned to have this symptom listed as one of the tell-tale signs of COVID-19 infection, and have been part of the research effort to understand how the virus produces these symptoms.
+Smith’s Centre has brought the combined might of neuroscientists, clinical experts, and psychologists to this issue of anosmia—that’s the clinical term for loss of smell.4 He and his team successfully campaigned to have this symptom listed as one of the tell-tale signs of COVID-19 infection and have been part of the research effort to understand how the virus produces these symptoms.

 What happens inside our nose when we lose our sense of smell?

-The structural cells not only keep everything in place, but also keep those cilia—the little scent catching tendrils—in working order.
+The structural cells not only keep everything in place but also keep those cilia—the little scent-catching tendrils—in working order.
 While the neurons don’t have the receptor that SARS-CoV-2 uses to get inside our cells, the structural cells do.
-And of course, one of the primary infection sites of a respiratory virus like SARS-CoV-2 is inside your nose.6 So when the virus gets inside those structural cells, it can damage or destroy them “It may be that you can't get odour molecules into the receptors,” explains Smith.
-The damaged structural cells can no longer do their job of helping odour molecules attach to your olfactory neurons.
-“Also, there are a lot of inflammatory responses that the body mounts to the infection of these cells and inflammation may be responsible for preventing odour molecules from accessing the olfactory receptors.”7
+And, of course, one of the primary infection sites of a respiratory virus like SARS-CoV-2 is inside your nose.6 So when the virus gets inside those structural cells, it can damage or destroy them.

 This is quite a different anosmia from the blocked nose you may get from a common cold or allergies—that’s just mucus and inflammation blocking the odour molecules from accessing that patch of olfactory tissue in the first place.8 But it’s not just SARS-CoV-2 that can impact these olfactory neurons’ ability to send signals to the brain.
 Other cold and flu viruses can do this too, but until now we haven't known much about how common it is.
 The pandemic has meant that enough people have experienced virally-induced anosmia—and all at the same time—for the world to pay a little more attention.9